 4. Larger turbos for bigger power output

-Although Veyron featured the same amount of turbos, Chiron’s units are 69% bigger than it was the case with its predecessor.
+Although the Veyron featured the same amount of turbos, the Chiron’s units are 69% bigger than it was the case with its predecessor.
 Apart from the obvious rise in horsepower, this brings more turbo lag to the table as well.
-This is why Chiron’s turbos work in a dual stage pattern.
+This is why the Chiron’s turbos work in a dual stage pattern.
 First duo of turbos engage at 1,900 rpm, while the other pair only works at 3,800 rpm and higher.
 That eliminates most of the turbo lag.

 We already know Chiron’s 0 to 60 time will be impressive.
 Although the exact figures aren’t yet disclosed, sub 2.5 second range is what we’re betting on.
 1.5 Gs only confirm our suspicions.
 As if the sheer power output wasn’t enough to make us believe that.
 Furthermore, Chiron comes with huge 20-inch (285/30) front and 21-inch (355/25) rear bespoke Michelin tires.
 These tires will play a major role in achieving this incredible acceleration figure thanks to their grip and larger contact patch.
 Moreover, they allow for larger brakes.
 Chiron’s carbon-ceramic brake rotors measure 16.5 inches up front and 15.7 inches around the back.
 Front calipers have eight pistons while rear ones come with 6 pistons.

 The Bugatti Chiron has LED lights both up front and at the back.
 Headlights have four led boxes each which play a nifty trick with our eyes, widening the supercar as a result.
 Moreover, they come with an active air intake.
 Neat place for much needed air.
 Tail-lights are another boasting point for the Chiron.
 It’s the single longest LED ever installed in one car measuring 5.25 feet (1.6 meters) in length and containing no less than 82 lights overall.

 1. Not everyone can have it